SCIENCE BEHIND HYALURON ACTIV PROCEDURE

 Understanding this distinction allows for better management of age-related conditions and optimization of patient care.

-Effect of Hylauron Activ Procedure Lifting Cream on biological age
+Effect of Hyaluron Activ Procedure Lifting Cream on biological age

-Through close collaboration between Pierre Fabre's R&D teams and the cohort research teams, a large amount of data from skin biopsies has been analyzed.
-The comprehensive analysis of these samples has enabled the correlation of a set of protein abondance with chronological age.
+Thanks to close collaboration between Pierre Fabre's R&D teams and the cohort's research teams, a large amount of data from skin biopsies was analysed.
+Comprehensive analysis of these samples made it possible to correlate a set of protein abundances with chronological skin age.

 As part of a collaboration with INSERM, we were able to identify proteins involved in skin aging (publication in progress).
 We focused on a panel of 17 proteins that play roles in various cellular functions associated with aging.
 This approach was presented at the ESDR (European Society for Dermatological Research) Congress in September 2025.